-We spent two months living on the French Polynesian island of Moorea (pronounced Mo-oh-ray-ah) and loved every second of it.
 Moorea is by far one of the most beautiful places on Earth and it should most definitely be at the top of your bucket list.
-To complete your itinerary, here are 23 of the most amazing things to do in Moorea in 2022:
+To help you plan your trip, we’ve documented our favorite activies for this breathtaking island paradise.

 23 Best Things To Do In Moorea

-There are so many things to do in Moorea from scuba diving trips to pineapple plantation tours that it’ll be really easy to fill your itinerary with fun adventures.
-Here are the 23 best things to do in Moorea island:
+There are so many different things to do in Moorea; from scuba diving trips to pineapple plantation tours that it’ll be really easy to fill your itinerary with fun adventures.

 Note: We also include free things to do in Moorea if you’re traveling on a budget.